FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 `TODO: Example`

 #### Teachable Machines
-Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple, however, its simplicity is very useful for just experimenting with the capabilities of this technology.
+Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
+However, its simplicity is very useful for experimenting with the capabilities of this technology.

 You can train a Model on your browser, experiment with its performance, and then port it to the Raspberry Pi to do even its task on the device.